 Accommodations, Meals, and Transportation

-Train transportation from and to Delhi will be by chair-car Shatabdi.
+Train transportation Delhi-Kathgodam-Delhi will be by chair-car Shatabdi.
 All other transportation will be by 27-passenger buses.
-We’ll stay in the 3-star Woodsvilla Resort near Ranikhet, with high Himalaya views.
-Breakfast, dinner, and one lunch are included.
-Those from other cities can arrive in Delhi on Wednesday 4 October, and leave on Monday 9 October.
+We’ll stay at a country resort near Ranikhet, with high mountain views.
+Breakfast and dinner are included.
+Those from other cities can arrive in Delhi on Thursday, 26 October, and leave on Monday 30 October.

 The central activity will be visiting Babaji’s cave, at an elevation of about 2000 metres.
 This requires a walk which takes 45-60 minutes each way for a healthy person.
 Those who need it can take a jeep for the first part of this walk.
 However, everyone must climb the last part which might be 30 minutes uphill for a very fit person.
 This is an established rough path of dirt and rock.
 It can be quite steep in places, at an angle up to 45 degrees.
 In places, there are rough steps formed by large rocks.
 The steps are at uneven heights, some perhaps a foot high.
 It is definitely a hike or climb, not a casual stroll.
 If someone is a slow walker or gets winded easily it is no problem.
 You can take this path as slowly as you wish.
 The climb would not be possible for someone who cannot easily climb stairs or walk on uneven ground.

 Shared occupancy (two twin beds or double bed) including train: Rs.
 24,000 per person.

 Single room including train: Rs.
 29,500 per person.